seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 >
 > "*Rādha*, you have gone beyond the scope of your questions, you are unable to
 > grasp the limit of your questions.
 For, *Rādha*, the holy life is merged in
-> *Nibbāna*, its consummation is *Nibbāna*, its culmination is *Nibbāna*."
+> Nibbāna, its consummation is Nibbāna, its culmination is Nibbāna."

-This shows that the holy life gets merged in *Nibbāna*, just as rivers get merged in the sea.
-In other words, where the holy life is lived out to the full, *Nibbāna* is right there.
+This shows that the holy life gets merged in Nibbāna, just as rivers get merged in the sea.
+In other words, where the holy life is lived out to the full, Nibbāna is right there.
 That is why Venerable *Nanda*, who earnestly took up the holy life encouraged by the Buddha's promise of heavenly nymphs, attained *Arahant*-hood almost in spite of himself.
 At last he approached the Buddha and begged to relieve him of the onus of his promise.
-This shows that when one completes the training in the Holy Life, one is already in *Nibbāna*.
+This shows that when one completes the training in the Holy Life, one is already in Nibbāna.
 Only when the training is incomplete, can one go to heaven.

 Here, then, is a result which comes of its own accord.
-So there is no justification for a periphrastic usage like, "on reaching *Nibbāna*".
+So there is no justification for a periphrastic usage like, "on reaching Nibbāna".
 No glimpse of a distant object is necessary.
-At whatever moment the Noble Eightfold Path is perfected, one attains *Nibbāna* then and there.
+At whatever moment the Noble Eightfold Path is perfected, one attains Nibbāna then and there.
 Now, in the case of an examination, after answering the question paper, one has to wait for the results - to get a pass.

 Here it is different.
 As soon as you have answered the paper correctly, you have passed im-mediately and the certificate is already there.
-This is the significance of the term *aññā* used in such contexts. *Aññā* stands for full certitude of the experience of *Nibbāna*.
+This is the significance of the term *aññā* used in such contexts. *Aññā* stands for full certitude of the experience of Nibbāna.

-The experience of the fruit of *Arahant*-ship gives him the final certificate of his attainment, *aññāphalo*.[^fn43] That is why *Nibbāna* is called something to be realized.
+The experience of the fruit of *Arahant*-ship gives him the final certificate of his attainment, *aññāphalo*.[^fn43] That is why Nibbāna is called something to be realized.
 One gets the certitude that birth is extinct and that the holy life is lived out to the full, *khīṇā jāti, vusitaṁ brahmacariyaṁ*.[^fn44]

-Of course there are some who still go on asking: what is the purpose of *Nibbāna*?
+Of course there are some who still go on asking: what is the purpose of Nibbāna?
 And it is to answer this type of question that many scholars go on hair splitting.
 Normally in the world, whatever one does has some purpose or other.
 All occupations, all trades and businesses, are for gain and profit.
 Thieves and burglars also have some purpose in mind.
-But what is the purpose of trying to attain *Nibbāna*?
-What is the purpose of *Nibbāna*?
-Why should one attain *Nibbāna*?
+But what is the purpose of trying to attain Nibbāna?
+What is the purpose of Nibbāna?
+Why should one attain Nibbāna?

-It is to give an answer to this question that scholars brought in such phrases as *Nibbānaṁ pana āgamma*, 'on reaching *Nibbāna*'.
-They would say that 'on reaching *Nibbāna*', craving would be destroyed.
+It is to give an answer to this question that scholars brought in such phrases as *Nibbānaṁ pana āgamma*, 'on reaching Nibbāna'.
+They would say that 'on reaching Nibbāna', craving would be destroyed.
 On closer analysis it would appear that there is some fallacy in this question.
-For if there is any aim or purpose in attaining *Nibbāna*, *Nibbāna* would not be the ultimate aim.
-In other words, if *Nibbāna* is the ultimate aim, there should be no aim in attaining *Nibbāna*.
-Though it may well sound a tautology, one has to say that *Nibbāna* is the ultimate aim for the simple reason that there is no aim beyond it.
+For if there is any aim or purpose in attaining Nibbāna, Nibbāna would not be the ultimate aim.
+In other words, if Nibbāna is the ultimate aim, there should be no aim in attaining Nibbāna.
+Though it may well sound a tautology, one has to say that Nibbāna is the ultimate aim for the simple reason that there is no aim beyond it.

 However, this might need more explanation.
 Now as far as craving is concerned,